Did You Just Flip Off Cthulhu?

 - Even more recently, Coby temporarily distracts everyone at Marineford to try to stop any more casualties by begging for everyone to cease fighting.
 This includes standing up to many incredibly powerful Marines, especially Akainu, the man who killed Ace and burned off half of Whitebeard's face.
 Fortunately, this distraction was long enough for Shanks to appear and successfully end the war.

-- One of the more iconic moment of the series is when the entire crew (discounting Robin), declared war on the world.
+- One of the most iconic moments of the series is when the entire crew (discounting Robin), declared war on the world.
 However, this did not serve as a distraction, merely a message to Robin.
 That message was that they would never betray her over her "burden".
 Rather, they chose to make her burden their burden.

 - Luffy also argues with Whitebeard, the World's Strongest Man and one of the Four Emperors, that he's going to be King of the Pirates instead of him, to the utter shock of everyone around them.
 Except Whitebeard himself, who's mostly just amused that the kid has that kind of balls.